Imparting Interpretability to Word Embeddings while Preserving Semantic Structure: Related Work

 Turning our attention to the post-processing approach for enriching word embeddings with external lexical knowledge, \cite{faruqui15retrofitting} has introduced the \emph{retrofitting\/} algorithm that acts on pre-trained embeddings such as Skip-Gram or GloVe.
 The authors propose an objective function that aims to balance out the semantic information captured in the pre-trained embeddings with the constraints derived from lexical resources such as WordNet, PPDB and FrameNet.
 One of the models proposed in \cite{jauhar15ontologically} extends the retrofitting approach to incorporate the word sense information from WordNet.
 Similarly, \cite{johansson15Embedding} creates multi-sense embeddings by gathering the word sense information from a lexical resource and learning to decompose the pre-trained embeddings into a convex combination of sense embeddings.
-In \cite{mrksic16counter-fitting}, the authors focus on improving word embeddings for capturing word similarity, as opposed to mere relatedness.
+In \cite{mrksic16counterFitting}, the authors focus on improving word embeddings for capturing word similarity, as opposed to mere relatedness.
 To this end, they introduce the \emph{counter-fitting\/} technique which acts on the input word vectors such that synonymous words are attracted to one another whereas antonymous words are repelled, where the synonymy-antonymy relations are extracted from a lexical resource.
-More recently, the \emph{ATTRACT-REPEL} algorithm proposed by \cite{mrksic17specialization} improves on counter-fitting by a formulation which imparts the word vectors with external lexical information in \emph{mini-batches}.
+The \emph{ATTRACT-REPEL} algorithm proposed by \cite{mrksic17specialization} improves on counter-fitting by a formulation which imparts the word vectors with external lexical information in \emph{mini-batches}.
+More recently, several global specialization methods have been proposed in order to generalize the specialization to the vectors of words that are not present in external lexical resources \cite{glavas18explicitRetrofitting,ponti18adverserialPropagation}.